xbeat/Glitch-Community/CONTRIBUTING.md

 Only employees of Fog Creek will be able to do this step, and here it is!
 This happens _after_ a pull request has been approved and merged into master.

+As you go through these steps, be present in our team Slack room and communicate as you start and finish the deploy.

 #### Merge in Live Changes

 We need to make sure any live changes are merged and happy.
 This is a Glitch site, after all-- we're not forcing the PR workflow, especially for small changes.